Stephen Quake: Honors and awards

-Quake was elected a member of the National Academy of Engineering in 2013 for achievements in single-cell analysis and large-scale integration of microfluidic devices.
-He has also been elected to the National Academy of Sciences, the Institute of Medicine, the American Physical Society, the American Institute for Medical and Biological Engineering and the American Academy of Arts and Sciences.
+Quake is one of roughly two dozen people to have been elected to all of the National Academies in the United States, including the National Academy of Science, the National Academy of Engineering, the National Academy of Medicine, and the National Academy of Inventors.
+He has also been elected as a fellow of the Royal Society, the American Physical Society, the American Institute for Medical and Biological Engineering, and the American Academy of Arts and Sciences.